10 Strategic Planning Team Building Activities

 Debrief

-Discuss how teams used strategic planning skills to identify opportunities, create plans, and manage risks to complete the tasks quickly.
+Discuss how the teams used their strategic thinking skills to identify opportunities, create plans, and manage risks to complete the tasks quickly.
 Furthermore, participants should evaluate what strategies could have been employed differently in order to improve their performance.

 #5.
 Futures Wheel